cowhorse7/startup/notes.md

 Source tab (in browser debugger) shows the code.
 Can click to highlight a line which will then be a breakpoint.
 Just refresh the page and program will stop there.

-keyword 'defer' will delay code until the end
+keyword 'defer' will delay code until the end chmod +x deploy.sh <-command to make a script executable DNS = Domain Name System
+You cannot use 'undefined' in JSON.
+Or single quotes.